 Kubernetes Distribution Guide

 This document captures information about using Helm in specific Kubernetes environments.
-Distros are sorted alphabetically so as to not imply any sort of preference.
+Please contribute more details about any distros (sorted alphabetically) if desired.

 Helm works with Azure Kubernetes Service.

 Helm has been tested and is working on Mesospheres DC/OS 1.11 Kubernetes platform, and requires no additional configuration.

 Google's GKE hosted Kubernetes platform is known to work with Helm, and requires no additional configuration.

 scripts/local-cluster.sh is known to work.
 For raw

 Hyperkube you may need to do some manual configuration.

 Helm works in clusters that are set up by KubeOne without caveats.

 Helm works in user clusters that are created by Kubermatic without caveats.
 Since seed cluster can be setup up in different ways Helm support depends on their configuration.

 Helm is tested and known to work with Minikube.
 It requires no additional configuration.